 Nor is it characteristic of one of the best starting lineups the league has seen in recent years.

 I’m sure there are reasons for the decline.
 Other teams are juiced to play the Pacers this year, especially after this fast start to the season.
 It’s also possible that The Five has learned to pace itself a little better, understanding that the regular season is a marathon and ultimately less important than the playoffs.

 Like Michael Jordan’s famous 1990s Bulls teams, The Five often comes out in the third quarter and throws down the gauntlet.
 Over time, the cream rises to the top, and The Five in the long run will still beat just about anyone else.

 Still, one has to wonder how much different things might look were The Five to once again start coming out and giving their bench a lead to work with in the second quarter.
 How much better could guys like C.J.
 Watson and Luis Scola be able to perform if they could simply nurse a healthy lead as opposed to fighting and clawing to get the Pacers back into a game?

 Until the weak early starts lead to more loses (like the one we saw against Detroit), this is more just something to keep an eye on than a true concern, but as we saw against the Raptors last night, even the defense can be shaky at times late in games.
 So the Pacers — and especially The Five — need to make sure they focus on starting and finishing games better if they want to keep piling up the wins against tougher competition.

-Topics: Slow Out The Gates
+Tags: Slow Out The Gates